gbrookshire/markov_sequencer/final/ReadMe.txt

     Remove the Task() call at the end of finchesizer.scd?
     Some silent responses at the beginning of develop.
         No silent responses at the end.
+    Markov II:
+        The second voice -- the marimba-like one -- gets pitched way too fast Markov I:
+        Less variability in fuzziness.